kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 Unfortunately there is **no way to restrict visibility within the same directory**.

 Imagine you have a data structure, and a set of functions that implement a very specific business logic.
-Someone who is not familiar with the business logic might not think much of it an implement a function in the same directory that changes the data in a fashion that is not desirable from a business perspective.
+Someone who is not familiar with the business logic might not think much of it and implement a function in the same directory that changes the data in a fashion that is not desirable from a business perspective.

 In other programming languages this is usually prevented by more granular scoping.
 You could, for example, use classes